 Djarliny means ‘listen’ in Noongar, an Aboriginal language spoken in Western Australia.

 Under the direction of Poppy van Oorde-Grainger, Noongar teenagers from Narrogin produced a proud cinematic tribute to their traditional culture and contemporary lifestyle.
-Produced by Community Arts Network (CAN) the video promotes Noongar strength and resilience through language, dance, music, film and cultural traditions.
+Produced by CAN, the video promotes Noongar strength and resilience through language, dance, music, film and cultural traditions.